Heather is a language and drawing enthusiast who enjoys helping others realize their visual art skills.

 "How do you draw a mermaid?"
 "Will you draw a mermaid for me?"
-These are probably the most common questions I get from the three-to-five-year-old girls in my nursery school class!
+These are the most common questions I get from the three-to-five-year-old girls in my nursery school class!
 Ever since I began working at my school three years ago, I have become the resident "artistic teacher," drawing princesses, ballerinas, and mermaids for the girls, and cars, heroes, and scenes from outer space for the boys.

-In this tutorial, you will learn how to draw the mermaid I draw for my girls on a daily basis.
+In this tutorial, you will learn how to draw the mermaid that I draw for my girls daily.
 This mermaid is very simple to create—so simple that even your children should be able to copy her without much issue!

 Step 1: The Head

 Whenever I start drawing a mermaid, I work from the head downwards.
 Start by drawing a three-quarter oval with a space left up top for the hair.

 Then, start filling in the facial features.
 Draw two small dark oval eyes surrounded by half-moon eyelids with two long eyelashes sprouting out from them, a small pointy nose, and a smiling mouth.
 I like to include smile lines on the other side to give her an extra happy expression!

 Finish off by drawing a half moon on the right to represent the ear.

 Step 2: The Hair

 The mermaid's hair is one of the easiest things to draw.
-All you have to do is draw a number of wavy lines emerging out of the top left-hand side of her head, at the point where the oval that represents her head ends.
+All you have to do is draw several wavy lines emerging out of the top left-hand side of her head, at the point where the oval that represents her head ends.
 Try to make the hair as long and wavy as possible to give the impression that she is underwater.

 You can also add decorations to her hair, such as starfish (as I have done here), flowers, or shells.